1. Home

 A. Task Area – contains the Create section and all Main Views.
 This is the area where Actions and State Transitions will appear as well.

-B. Search bar and Main Navigation Tabs – for quick search and to navigate to Home, Recently Accessed by Me, Assigned to Me or Favorites.
+B. Search bar and Main Navigation Tabs – for quick search.
 This area also contains the Create button which you can use to create records and items in the system.

-1. You can also access the Help tab (Section 7) from this section.
+1. You can also access the Help tab (Section 8) from this section.

-4. Filters will activate when you start using the Quick Search bar (Section 10).
+3. Filters will activate when you start using the Quick Search bar (Section 12).

-I. Browse – contains 3 view categories
+I. All – contains 3 view categories

-1. My views – contains all the views which focus on all items in the system related to you in some way – e.g. All Documents Related to you, All Tasks and Assignments Related to you.
+1. My views – contains all the views which focus on all items in the system related to you in some way – e.g. All Documents Related to you, All Tasks and Assignments Related to you

-2. Main views – the core views for navigating the system, such as All Documents, Quality Manual, Equipment, Suppliers etc. – this is replicated on the Task Area as well under the Go To section.
+2. Main views – the core views for navigating the system, such as All Documents, Quality Manual, Equipment, Suppliers etc. – this is replicated on the Task Area as well under the Go To section

 3. Masterdata views – Contains all system elements that are managed by the Metadata Administrator.
 As a general user, this view gives you access to the structure of your system, containing the list of Sites, Departments, Processes, Departments and more.